 Dental Care For Everyone!

 It is very important to treat root canal problems at the earliest possible stage.
-Leaving the infection untreated causes a lot of pain and can be dangerous.
-If you would like more information on how to treat cracked teeth or look at root canal treatment options, please contact Smile Chic where we will be happy to discuss any questions you may have.
+Leaving a badly decayed or infected tooth untreated causes a lot of pain and can be dangerous.
+If you would like more information on how to treat cracked teeth or look at root canal treatment options, please contact Smile Chic at our dental clinic near Manchester where we will be happy to discuss any questions you may have.

 Root canal treatment (or endodontics) is required when there is an infection deep within your tooth.
 The blood or nerve supply may be infected either due to an injury or a severe cavity.
 You may not experience any pain or discomfort during the early stages of an infection, however if your tooth changes colour and darkens that is a sign that your tooth nerve is in danger of dying.
 If left untreated, this kind of infection can not only be very painful, but can lead to a tooth abscess or even tooth loss.

 Root Canal Treatment